 While your pets are curled up snuggly in front of a fire this winter, spare a thought for the wildlife in your garden that may need a bit of extra help in getting through the season.
 To help you, here’s a handy guide on caring for wildlife this winter.

 Know your birds

 The RSPB says that winter can be a particularly tough time for garden birds so it’s a good idea if you can give them a helping hand.
-Before you start putting out food, it is important to know what birds you have visiting as different species will eat different things.
+Before you start putting out bird food, it is important to know what birds you have visiting as different species will eat different things.

 Sparrows and finches tend to favour seeds, tits prefer fat and starlings will eat most things!

 The RSPB has a handy bird identifying tool on its website if you need help spotting some of the birds that are frequenting your garden.

 The best leftovers